dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_nine.rst

 Notice the *second* context definition.
 It

-1) Accepts configuration, the specifies that in a typed fashion.
+1) Accepts configuration, this specifies that in a typed fashion.
 2) Creates a different version of that store, to which it passes configuration.

 Now when you invoke this pipeline with the following yaml file: